Deploying to Heroku

 Required Add-Ons

-We've included the "entry-level but production-grade" service tier across the board for:
+We've included the "entry-level" service tier across the board for:

 heroku git:remote -a YOUR_HEROKU_APP_NAME